instructlab/ci-actions/CONTRIBUTING/CONTRIBUTING.md

 ## Development

+### Prepare to Update or Add a New In-House Action

+In preparation for development, you will need to create a fork from this repository, as explained in the [How Can I Contribute?](#how-can-i-contribute) section.
+All development and testing will need to be done from your own fork, and the process for testing your changes will be explained later on in this section.
+However, it is important to first ensure that your dev environment is properly set up.
+Please review the next sub-section for details setting up your dev environment.

 ### Set up your dev environment

 GitHub actions should be written in either Bash or Python whenever possible.
 The following tools are required to develop in-house GitHub actions: